pgulley/pgulleycom/_blog/mediacloud.md

+---
-# Product Management at MediaCloud
+title: "Product Management at MediaCloud"

-Leading product development for an open-source media analysis platform used by journalists, researchers, and academics worldwide.
+excerpt: "Leading product development for an open-source media analysis platform used by journalists, researchers, and academics worldwide."
+date: 2024-09-15
+---

 ## Key Achievements